QuivrHQ/quivr/README.md

   <img src="https://img.shields.io/badge/discord-join%20chat-blue.svg" alt="Join our Discord" height="40">
 </a>

-Quivr is your second brain in the cloud, designed to easily store and retrieve unstructured information.
+Quivr is your GenerativeAI second brain, designed to easily store and retrieve unstructured information.
 It's like Obsidian but powered by generative AI.

 ## Features

 - **Store Anything**: Quivr can handle almost any type of data you throw at it.
 Text, images, code snippets, you name it.
 - **Generative AI**: Quivr uses advanced AI to help you generate and retrieve information.
 - **Fast and Efficient**: Designed with speed and efficiency in mind.
 Quivr makes sure you can access your data as quickly as possible.
-- **Secure**: Your data is stored securely in the cloud and is always under your control.
+- **Secure**: Your data is always under your control.
 - **Compatible Files**:
   - **Text**
   - **Markdown**
   - **PDF**
+  - **Powerpoint**
+  - **Excel**
+  - **Word**
   - **Audio**
   - **Video**
 - **Open Source**: Quivr is open source and free to use.

-## Demo
+### DEMO WITH STREAMLIT IS USING OLD VERSION
+New version is using a new UI and is not yet deployed as it doesn't have all the features of the old version.
+Should be up and live before 25/05/23

 ### Demo with GPT3.5
 https://github.com/StanGirard/quivr/assets/19614572/80721777-2313-468f-b75e-09379f694653